Difference between revisions of "Zimbabwe 2007 Coup Plot" - Pindula

 Arrests

-The six that were arrested in 2007 were Albert Matapo, Nyasha Zivuku, Oncemore Mazivahona, Emmanuel Marara, Patson Mupfure, Shingirai Mutemachani and Rangarirai Maziofa.
+The seven that were arrested in 2007 were Albert Matapo, Nyasha Zivuku, Oncemore Mazivahona, Emmanuel Marara, Patson Mupfure, Shingirai Mutemachani and Rangarirai Maziofa.

+In May 2011, Justice Yunus Omerjee and Justice Joseph Musakwa ordered the release of the seven alleged coup plotters.
+The High Court judges said that the alleged coup plotters should not have been commuted to custody.
+The seven had been in jail since 2007, despite several attempts by their lawyers to have them released.

+In July 2010, the High Court dismissed the case because the alleged coup plotters had not been brought to court for trial within six months, as required by law.
+State prosecutors responded by re-indicting them.
+The defendants appealed to the High Court to throw out the re-indictment.[3]

 References